MahiFX/jackson-module-jsonSchema/README.md

 JSON Schema has the ability to mark fields as required.
 This module supports this via the `@JsonProperty(required = true)` field annotation.

 ### AdditonalItems support
-JSON Schema has the ability to restrict JSON document to only have properties which are already defined in the schema via setting "additionalItems":false on object schemas.
+JSON Schema has the ability to restrict JSON document to only have properties which are already defined in the schema via setting additionalItems to false on object schemas.
 To enable this feature use:
 ```java
 JsonSchemaGenerator generator = new JsonSchemaGenerator.Builder().
                                     .withAdditonalItems(false).build();